- Synergy of geometrical grooves with lapping powders

 * If you apply a rough finish to the surface of a sharpening stone of less than 4 microns (4000 or above), you will not be able to harness the stone's full potential and give your blades their intended finish.
 Always lap such a stone with fine powder at the end to produce a mirror-like finish before sharpening.

 * Fine powders are sold separately.

-The stones you are intending to lap should be immersed in water for 2 to 3 minutes before starting work on them.
-When lapping non-Shapton stones, you should ensure the stones absorb plenty of water first.
+- The stones you intend to lap should be immersed in water for 2 to 3 minutes before starting work on them.
+When lapping non-Shapton stones, ensure they absorb plenty of water first.

 - As a guide, use a pencil to draw a grid on the stone surface to be flattened.

 - Place the NAORU lapping plate somewhere stable.
 Apply enough water to permeate the whole plate.
 If any water is left on the surface, the powder may get washed away.